Al Hofmann

 Hofmann competed in thirty-two final rounds, winning fifteen races.
 These 15 wins placed him seventh on the all-time Funny Car wins list as of 2002.
-Hofmann finished in the Top 10 season points standings during seven seasons, including every year from 1991 until 1996.
+Hofmann finished in the top-ten season points standings during seven seasons, including every year from 1991 until 1996.

 Racing career

 Hofmann grew up on the East Coast of the United States.
 He began drag racing in 1968 with a 1955 Chevrolet.
 After doing some street racing, he realized it was too dangerous and started drag racing at a track.
 He won the first event that he entered in the C/Gas category.
 His Chevy was nicknamed "Hang 'Em High" because his wheelstands scraped the car's bumper.
 His next car was a big block 1957 Chevy nicknamed "Rat Poison".
 He drove a series of doorslammers and appeared to be a Pro Stock driver, but then he decided to start racing the faster funny cars.

-He sold his construction company in 1978 to buy the Radici & Wise funny car operation.
+Hofmann sold his construction company in 1978 to buy the Radici & Wise funny car operation.
 He initially did not have enough experience with funny cars to start the car.
 He had to get a friend with alcohol experience to start the car.
 He went across the United States for three months with Sid Waterman at California to learn about the car.
 Hofmann said, "He wanted me to be a hands-on racer, not just a driver.
 So he had me take the engine apart and put it together about ten times.
 He felt it would help my driving if I had a better mechanical understanding of the car."

 Hofmann started drag racing on the East Coast of the United States.
 He went to Australia twice for a three-month visit.
 "Those trips were a good thing for me," said Hofmann.
 "Not only did I win a couple of championships, but I got the chance to meet the people from Blower Drive Service from Whittier, California.
 They thought I had some potential and backed it up with $100,000 in sponsorship funding."
 Hofmann added, "That allowed me to hire Tom Anderson as a crew chief, one of the best moves I ever made.
 It was impossible for me to do both the driving and tuning by myself, and Tom had a lot more experience anyway.
 We ended up winning a lot of races together."